STEPFlow_Spatio-temporal modelling and estimation of pedestrian flow

 Gianna Stavroulaki (dr) is a researcher in Architecture and a member of the Spatial Morphology Group (SMoG) since November 2015.
 She uses advanced spatial analysis applied to modeling the shaping of...

 I got my PhD in complex systems in 2016.
 In the academic year 2017-2018 I was a visiting fellow at Oxford University.
-I currently work as a research engineer in the Data Science Research Engineers...
+I am currently in the Data Science and AI division in the Department of Computer...

 - Chalmers (Site, Sweden)